-In assessing the financial feasibility of a new downtown sports/ entertainment complex, the Finance sub-committee worked with a base model provided by CSL, along with other best estimate assumptions.
+In assessing the financial feasibility of a new downtown sports/entertainment facility, the Finance Subcommittee worked with the finance model provided by CSL, along with other best estimate assumptions.

-The sub-committee acknowledges there are uncertainties related to the project that could impact this base model, but these uncertainties would also impact major renovation of the existing Rexall site.
+The subcommittee acknowledges there are uncertainties related to the project that could impact the financial model, but these uncertainties would also impact major renovation of the existing Rexall site.
 These uncertainties include such things as:

-- Inflation effects. - The structure of any long-term lease arrangements with major tenants. - Ability to effectively time and stage the opening date of the new arena/entertainment complex.

-• ' The need for adequate community consultation.
+- Inflation effects. - The structure of any long-term lease arrangements with major tenants. - Ability to effectively time and stage the opening date of the new sports/entertainment facility. - The need for adequate community consultation.